Cat-Lord/cpp-playground/introduction/src/student_grades/grading/README.md

 # Run

+Compile and run programs either manually or through an IDE.

+## Grading

+This program provides a makefile to make it easier to build and run.
 Compile and run the makefile in terminal:

 ```sh
 $ make build